Azure-Samples/MachineLearningSamples-DocumentCollectionAnalysis/README.md

 The prerequisites to run this example are as follows:

-* Make sure that you have properly installed [Azure Machine Learning Workbench (TODO)](https://docs.microsoft.com/azure/machine-learning/preview/overview-what-is-azure-ml) by following the [quick start installation guide (TODO)](https://docs.microsoft.com/azure/machine-learning/preview/quickstart-installation).
+* Make sure that you have properly installed [Azure Machine Learning Workbench](https://docs.microsoft.com/azure/machine-learning/preview/overview-what-is-azure-ml) by following the [quick start installation guide](https://docs.microsoft.com/azure/machine-learning/preview/quickstart-installation).

 * This example could be run on any compute context.
 However, it is recommended to run it on a multi-core machine with at least of 16-GB memory and 5-GB disk space.